Citrus Lavender Organic Foaming Castile Soap 8oz

 What is castile soap?

-Castile soap is an amazingly versatile vegetable-based soap that’s made free of animal fats and synthetic ingredients.
+Citrus Lavender Organic Foaming Castile Soap is an amazingly versatile vegetable-based soap that’s made free of animal fats and synthetic ingredients.
 This natural, nontoxic, biodegradable soap is available in bar or liquid form.

 Castile soap was made in the Mediterranean area before its use spread to Europe.
 Traditionally, castile soap was made of olive oil.
 It gets its name from the Castile region of Spain.